solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_app_mesh.md

 ---
-title: Gloo and AWS App Mesh
+title: Gloo Edge and AWS App Mesh
 weight: 2
-description: Using Gloo as an ingress to AWS App Mesh
+description: Using Gloo Edge as an ingress to AWS App Mesh
 ---

 [AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html) is an AWS-native service mesh implementation based on [Envoy Proxy](https://www.envoyproxy.io) making it compatible with a wide range of AWS partner and open source tools.
 AWS App Mesh is a managed and highly available service, AWS manages the service-mesh control plane and you connect up the data plane to the control plane by installing and configuring an Envoy Proxy instance next to your workloads.
 You can use AWS App Mesh with AWS Fargate, Amazon EC2, Amazon ECS, Amazon EKS, and Kubernetes running on AWS, to better run your application at scale.

-Gloo complements service-mesh technology by bringing a powerful "API Gateway" to the edge (or even inside) of your mesh to handle things like:
+Gloo Edge complements service-mesh technology by bringing a powerful "API Gateway" to the edge (or even inside) of your mesh to handle things like:

 * Oauth Flows
 * Request/Response transformation